ampproject/amphtml/.github/PULL_REQUEST_TEMPLATE.md

 # Example of a good description:

-- Implements aspect X
+- Implement aspect X
-- Leaves out feature Y because of A
+- Leave out feature Y because of A
-- Improves performance by B
+- Improve performance by B
-- Improves accessibility by C
+- Improve accessibility by C

 # Emojis for categorizing pull requests: